syazwanbahrom/Hyperledger-Assesment-2021/README.md

  ## Part 2:
 1. Build a book directory, where you would need to create endpoints.
 Retrieve all books or only one book by id.
 You can add a new book to the list.
 Only registered users can add books.
 Use any database or data collected as a JSON file.

+  - Complete Part 1 & 2 within five (5) business days upon receipt of the assignment.
  ## Part 3:

 1. We would invite you to demonstrate your implementation.

  ### Notes
   - Implement in Python or NodeJS.
-  - Complete between five (5) business days.
 ### Submitting

 1. Publish your code on Github or bitbuckek.